Office of Planning and Budget

-The Office of Planning and Budget (OPP) (Oficina de Planeamiento y Presupuesto) is a dependency of the Presidency of Uruguay that is responsible for advising the Executive Power in the formulation of national and departmental plans, programs and policies as well as in the definition of the Government's economic and social strategy.
-It is headquartered in the Executive Tower, Montevideo.
-The Director of the Office of Planning and Budget is appointed by the President of the Republic at the beginning of the mandate.
+The Office of Planning and Budget (OPP) (Oficina de Planeamiento y Presupuesto) is the agency responsible for advising the Government of Uruguay in the formulation of national and departmental plans, programs and policies as well as in the definition of the Government's economic and social strategy.

+Headquartered in the Executive Tower, Montevideo, its head is appointed by the President of the Republic at the beginning of the mandate.
 The position has the same requirements as that of Cabinet Minister and, in practice, has a similar hierarchy.
 He usually participates in the meetings of the Council of Ministers.
-The current head is Isaac Alfie, who has held the position since March 1, 2020.
+The current head is Rodrigo Arim, who was assigned into the position by Yamandú Orsi in March 1, 2025.

 History

 1960–1967

 By decree of the National Council of Government of January 27, 1960, the Investment and Economic Development Commission was created.
 This commission was chaired by the Minister of Finance and also made up of the Ministers of Public Works, Industry and Labor, Livestock and Agriculture, the General Accountant of the Nation, the Director of Public Credit and a Director of the Bank of the Oriental Republic of Uruguay.

 Its functions were to formulate organic plans for economic development; project and seek its internal and external financing; coordinate all efforts to increase national productivity; and monitor the implementation of approved plans.
 It operated between January 27, 1960 and February 28, 1967, its Technical Secretary was the economist Enrique Iglesias.